-Above is a scale model of the 1957 Packard 400, which gives you a pretty good idea of what a fully trimmed example would look like.
-The vertical grille in the middle wasn’t actually a grille at all, but a spring loaded vertical bumper.
+Above is a scale model of the 1957 Packard 400, which gives you a pretty good idea of what a fully trimmed example would have looked like.
+The vertical grille in the middle wasn’t actually a grille at all, but a spring-loaded vertical bumper.

 So would these cars have saved Packard?
 Sadly, I think not.
 By the 1950’s, Packard cars had developed a reputation of being somewhat stodgy, and these very conservative (by 1950’s standards) designs would have done little to change that perception.
 The fact that the car that these Packard concepts most closely resembled (the 1958-60 Lincoln) also flopped in the market is a pretty good indicator that these would have seen the same fate.